 At its meeting held Monday, June 24, 2019, the City Council requested the validation of signatures on Initiative No. 2019-2 petitions.
 In order to be placed on the November 5, 2019, ballot, 2,226 validated signatures are required.
 A certificate with a breakdown of the validation process was received by the City Clerk's Office on June 27, 2019.
 The Certificate reflects that the Spokane County Elections Office examined 3,112 signatures of which 2,319 were valid.
-This constitutes 5.21 percent of the votes cast at the last general municipal election held November 5, 2019.
-Following the hearing, pursuant to SMC 2.02.100 and Section 82 of the City Charter, the City Council adopts a resolution to place the measure on the ballot at the next available election.
+This constitutes 5.21 percent of

 Fiscal Impact Grant related?
 NO Budget Account

 Public Works?
 NO

 Select \$ #

 Select \$ #

 Select \$ #

 Select \$ #

-Approvals Council Notification ons
+Approvals Council Notification is

 Dept Head PFISTER, TERRI Study Session

-Division Director r Other
+Division Director Other

-Finance BUSTOS , KIM Distribution List
+Finance BUSTOS KIM Distribution List

-Legal PICCOLO ), MIKE mpiccolo@spokanecity.o org
+Legal PICCOLO , MIKE mpiccolo@spokanecity.or g

-For the Mayor SANDER S, THERESA mcathcart@betterspoka ne.org
+For the Mayor SANDER S, THERESA mcathcart@betterspokan e.org

 Additional App rovals

 Purchasing